kucmoving/DofeMVC/README.md

 * I have very basic concept with git control at first and face merge conflict when i am making the project.
 I should not use ```git push --force``` in some previous folders that results my loss of record.

 2. Adding identity functionality
-* The project can be upgrade by adding the usage of QR Code or Multi-Factor Authentication.
+* The project can be upgraded by adding the usage of QR Code or Multi-Factor Authentication.